-Hibbett Sports, Inc. is a leading athletic-inspired fashion retailer primarily located in underserved communities across the country.
-Founded in 1945, Hibbett stores have a rich history of convenient locations, personalized customer service and access to coveted footwear and apparel from top brands like Nike, Jordan and adidas.
-Consumers can browse styles, find new releases and make purchased by visiting www.hibbett.com.
+Hibbett, Inc. is a leading athletic-inspired fashion retailer primarily located in underserved communities across the country.
+Founded in 1945, Hibbett stores have a rich history of convenient locations, personalized customer service and access to coveted footwear and apparel from top brands like Nike, Jordan, and adidas.
+Consumers can browse styles, find new releases, and make purchases by visiting www.hibbett.com.
 Purchases can be made online or by visiting their nearest store.
-Follow us @hibbettsports and @citygear.
-As of January 30, 2021, we operated a total of 1,067 retail stores in 35 states composed of 882 Hibbett Sports stores, 167 City Gear stores and 18 Sports Additions athletic shoe stores.
+As of January 29, 2022, we operated a total of 1,096 retail stores in 35 states composed of 900 Hibbett stores, 179 City Gear stores and 17 Sports Additions athletic shoe stores.

-Our Hibbett Sports stores average 5,800 square feet and are located primarily in strip centers, which are usually near a major chain retailer.
-Our City Gear stores average 5,000 square feet and are located primarily in strip centers.
-Our store base consisted of 793 stores located in strip centers, 31 free-standing stores and 243 enclosed mall locations as of January 30, 2021.
+Our Hibbett stores average 5,800 square feet and are located primarily in strip centers, which are usually near a major chain retailer.
+Our City Gear stores average 5,100 square feet and are located primarily in strip centers.
+Our Sports Additions stores average 2,900 square feet with the majority located in malls and usually near a Hibbett store.
+Our store base consisted of 833 stores located in strip centers, 32 free-standing stores and 231 enclosed mall locations as of January 29, 2022.

 Hibbett operates on a 52- or 53-week fiscal year ending on the Saturday nearest to January 31 of each year.
-The consolidated statements of operations for Fiscal 2021, Fiscal 2020 and Fiscal 2019 all included 52 weeks of operations.
-Fiscal 2022 will also include 52 weeks of operations.
+The consolidated statements of operations for Fiscal 2022, Fiscal 2021 and Fiscal 2020 all included 52 weeks of operations.
+Fiscal 2023 will also include 52 weeks of operations.